 What do I need to apply for the Essential Skills Work Visa?

-In order to apply for the Essential Skills Work Visa, you need a job offer from an employer who can’t find someone locally with your skillset or a job offer for a job that’s listed as an essential skill on demand.
+You may apply online or via post.
+To apply for an Essential Skills Work Visa, you need a job offer from an employer who can’t find someone with your skillset locally or an offer for a job that’s listed as an essential skill in demand (ESID).

 When should I apply for the Essential Skills Work Visa?

-What things do people most often get wrong in their Essential Skills Work Visa?
+What things do people most often get wrong in their Essential Skills Work Visa application?

 - An employer’s attempt to recruit locally may not be considered genuine or extensive enough

-- Employers don’t explain the outcome of their recruitment search
+- Employers don’t adequately explain the outcome of their recruitment search

-- Applicants may not be able to prove their level of capability to do the job to the level required
+- Applicants may not be able to prove their ability to do the job at the level required

-- Job experience or skills achieved overseas from an applicant may not match the criteria of the job application and fail to meet the standards required.
+- Job experience or skills achieved overseas may not match the criteria of the job application and fail to meet the standards required

 - Character requirements are not met